Health 5 min read

 HSE Launches Spring COVID Vaccine Programme for Young Children in Ireland

-The Health Service Executive (HSE) has launched its 2026 Spring COVID-19 Vaccination Programme for young children, issuing updated protocols for the administration of the Comirnaty mRNA vaccine to children aged six months to four years — with a particular focus on those with underlying health conditions or immunocompromise.
+The Health Service Executive (HSE) has launched its 2026 Spring COVID-19 Vaccination Programme for young children, issuing updated protocols for the administration of the Comirnaty LP.8.1 mRNA vaccine to children aged six months to four years — with a particular focus on those with underlying health conditions or immunocompromise.
+The programme reflects the National Immunisation Advisory Committee's (NIAC) ongoing commitment to protecting Ireland's most vulnerable young children from severe COVID-19, even as the virus has receded from the centre of public health discourse.

 Background

 The HSE National Immunisation Office (NIO) has issued version 4 of its master medicine protocol for the administration of the Comirnaty LP.8.1 COVID-19 mRNA vaccine to children in the youngest age group.
-The protocol provides written instructions for registered healthcare professionals to administer the vaccine without an individual prescription, in line with recommendations from the National Immunisation Advisory Committee (NIAC).
+The protocol provides written instructions for registered healthcare professionals to administer the vaccine without an individual prescription, in line with NIAC recommendations.
+The European Medicines Agency (EMA) has authorised Comirnaty LP.8.1 for active immunisation against COVID-19 in individuals aged six months and older, concluding that the vaccine triggers a comparable immune response in young children as seen in older age groups, and that its benefits outweigh its risks.

 Key Developments

-Under the updated protocol, the vaccine is recommended twice a year for children aged six months to four years who have immunocompromise, and once a year for those with medical conditions associated with a higher risk of severe COVID-19.
+Under the updated protocol, the Comirnaty LP.8.1 vaccine is recommended twice a year for children aged six months to four years who have immunocompromise, and once a year for those with medical conditions associated with a higher risk of severe COVID-19.
 The dose is 0.3 ml, delivered via intramuscular injection — into the vastus lateralis muscle of the thigh for children under 12 months, or the deltoid muscle for older children.
+For immunocompetent children aged six months to four years who have never been vaccinated and have no prior infection history, a two-dose schedule is recommended; those with a prior infection require only a single dose.

 Why It Matters